 It was cold outside, and with a short day to Crabtree Meadows to summit Mount Whitney tomorrow, I wasn’t inclined to get up early.
 I was eventually forced out of my tent at 7 to get breakfast.

 Rock Creek was still flowing very well, and it was still not possible to cross at the trail crossing without getting my feet wet.
 So, I scouted out alternative crossings both up and downstream, and found two potential crossings about a minute or two from my campsite.
 Downstream, there was a crossing to an island where the creek split, but from my vantage point, I couldn’t get a good look at the far side of the crossing.
 Upstream, however, a trio of fallen trees looked to provide a suitable bridge across.
 Successful in finding a dry crossing, I returned to camp and got back into my sleeping bag for a short while to warm up.

 The sky looked mostly clear, and the sun finally began to make a presence around 7:30, but in the pine forest, not much sunlight reached the ground near my tent.

 While I was puttering around camp slowly packing up, a pair of women from Australia who had also camped at Rock Creek last night crossed the creek.
 I told them of the dry crossings I found, but they were insistent on crossing near the trail crossing because where I suggested was “too far”.
 Separately, they both tried a log near the crossing that went all the way to the other bank, but since it was pretty thin (barely wider than one's foot), it flexed quite a bit.
-The first didn’t even try and cross there; the second made it about a third of the way across the creek before deciding it wasn’t going to work, and backed up to shore, a fairly impressive feat I thought given the narrow flexible log and her pack.
+The first didn’t even try and cross via the log; the second made it about a third of the way across the creek before deciding it wasn’t going to work, and backed up to shore, a fairly impressive feat I thought given the narrow flexible log and her pack.
 Ultimately, both of them just waded across the creek in their underwear, as did a third guy who hiked up shortly after they crossed.